 The temple was constructed in the early 11th century CE by the Chola king Kulothunga Chola I and was expanded further in 1336 by the Emperors of the Vijayanagara dynasty.

-According to legend, there were three brothers who were mute, deaf as well as blind.
+According to legend, there were three brothers who were mute, deaf as well and blind.
 They were digging a well to fetch water for their area.
 The tool they were using fell into the well hitting hard objects.
 When they dug further, blood started to gush out of the well and the three removed their disabilities.
 The villagers rushed to the place and also found the deity of Ganesha.
 Villagers dug additionally, but they were not able to locate the base of the deity.
 The deity beings in the well which is always full of water.

 Vinayaka is the main deity of the temple.
 According to legend, it is believed that the deity is Svayambhu(Self-manifested).
 The deity is seen in the well, full of water always.